mrjasvinliyun/mrjasvinliyun.github.io/index.md

 ### CO-CURICULAR ACTIVITIES
 #### Member of chess association
-> - Member of traditional dance and
+> - Member of chess association
-> - creative, 2012-2013
+> - Member of traditional dance and creative, 2012-2013
 > - Committee, Innovation And Technological Entrepreneurship Carnival

 ### Favorites